-Bishop O'Connell High School was recognized this week by the Cardinal Newman Society as one of the 2018-2023 Catholic Education Honor Roll Schools.
+Bishop O'Connell High School was recognized this spring by the Cardinal Newman Society as one of the 2018-2023 Catholic Education Honor Roll Schools.
 This is the second time that the school has earned this recognition, having been awarded the distinction in 2014.
 The national Honor Roll program has recognized over 300 high-performing Catholic high schools nationwide since the program's inception in 2004.

 Bishop O'Connell engaged in a thorough internal and external review of its comprehensive program offerings before being awarded this status.
 It has received specific recognition for its strong integration of Catholic identity throughout its efforts, including the integrity of its mission, and the strength of its community and rich spiritual live.
 The Honor Roll also recognized the school's efforts at integral formation of the minds, bodies, and spirits of its students as well as its comprehensive academic program which seeks to instill a Christian vision of the world and human wisdom and culture.

 "The Honor Roll is a helpful tool for families and benefactors in recognizing the quality of a Catholic high school," said Patrick J. Reilly, president of The Cardinal Newman Society.
 "It is external validation that a school is both focused and successful in meeting the high calling of Catholic schools to serve the well-being and salvation of students and to serve the common good."